Originally published April 12, 2017 and revised March 16, 2020.

 After countless job application submissions, receiving a follow-up email from a potential employer is perhaps one of the most anticipated and exciting moments of a job seeker’s journey.
 (Aside from getting an offer, of course!)
-And in most cases, this follow-up results in a request for a phone interview.
+In the rapidly changing world of work and social distancing, this follow-up usually results in a request for a phone interview.

 We’re here to help!
 Here’s our best advice on how to prepare for a phone interview.

 Phone Interviews vs. In-Person interviews

 In most cases, a phone interview will be conducted by a Recruiter or Hiring Manager, and its purpose is to get a high-level understanding of a candidate.
 Expect basic questions about your work experience, a few behavioral questions, and some logistical clarifications about the position.
 If an online interview is replacing an in-person, be thorough in explaining your background.
 Many employers are also opting for video chats so you can still connect despite lack of physical proximity.
 During in-person interviews, not only will you go into deeper context about your work history, but you’ll likely meet other managers or members of your team, and might be asked situational questions.

 For example, here are a couple examples of questions a Developer could be asked in a phone interview: